-Source: Adapted from P. Haggett (2001) Geography: A Modern Synthesis, 4th Edition, New York: Prentice Hall.
+Source: Adapted from P. Haggett (2001) Geography: A Modern Synthesis, 4th Edition, New York: Prentice-Hall.

 There are key concepts related to transport geography, among which transportation networks, transportation nodes, and transportation demand are at its core.
 They form the transport system, which is linked to economic, political, regional, historical, and population geography, among others.
 Several other concepts, such as regional planning, information systems, operations research, and location theory are commonly used in transport geography, notably as tools and methods for the spatial analysis of transportation.
 At a wider level, links exist with several major fields of science, including natural sciences, mathematics, and economics.
-Like geography, transport geography is at the intersection of several concepts and methods initially developed outside the discipline that has been adapted to its particular interests and concerns.
+Like geography, transport geography is at the intersection of several concepts and methods initially developed outside the discipline and that have been adapted to its particular interests and concerns.

 The intersection, or the triangulation, of three concepts, can be used to define a general field of investigation.
 For instance, if one were to investigate transportation terminals, this subject would likely be at the intersection of the concepts of transportation networks, nodes, and demand.
 A transport terminal is an infrastructure part of a transport network that is fulfilling a demand from an origin to a destination.
 For a more general and complex concept, expanding the triangulation and including additional fields is possible.
 Evaluating the environmental impacts of a transport project requires a triangulation of environmental studies, transportation systems, and spatial statistics and models.
 The above figure is not an exhaustive overview of all the fields related to transport geography but a fair approximation of those involved and their relationships.